Dohessiekan/ChatBot_Summative/README.md

-### Example 1: Budgeting Advice
-**User:** "How can I create a monthly budget?"

-**Chatbot:** "To create a monthly budget, start by listing your income sources and fixed expenses.
-Allocate savings and discretionary spending.
-Use tools like Excel or budgeting apps to track expenses."

-### Example 2: Investment Guidance
-**User:** "What are good investment options for beginners?"

-**Chatbot:** "For beginners, consider index funds, ETFs, or high-yield savings accounts.
-Diversify your portfolio and invest for the long term.
-Always research before making financial decisions."

 ## Conclusion
 This financial chatbot provides users with real-time assistance, leveraging machine learning to generate relevant financial insights.
 Its integration with APIs ensures accessibility across different platforms, enhancing user experience and financial literacy.